JoyPeter-Atule/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to display the numer of lines with a pattern
+Display lines containg the pattern and 3 lines after them